You are currently browsing the monthly archive for January 2011.

 That particular song isn’t a real downer.
 It’s hopeful in the end and pulls out of the dive, like Brian did –

 And if you want to find me I’ll be out in the sandbox,

 wondering where the hell all the love has gone.

 Playing my guitar and building castles in the sun,

 Think I’ll kick it down the street

 That’s the way to treat a friend

 It’s late now.
-It’s night, but it’s morning.
-I haven’t made it into bed yet (unless the couch and a blanket counts) and will have to get out of bed in a few hours and go to work.
+It’s night, but it’s really morning.
+I haven’t made it into bed yet, unless the couch and a blanket counts.
+In a few hours, I have to go to work.

-I’ll be out in the sandbox.
+Or maybe I’ll be out in the sandbox.
 In my robe.
+Just like Brian Wilson.